damicore/dzenpanel/README.md

 dzenpanel
 =========

-dzen panel for herbstluftwm written in python
+clunky exercise in python which is a dzen panel for herbstluftwm written in python